hyperpixel34/aerothemeplasma/README.md

  - Multi-distro support (While this could work on other distros, I cannot provide help if something goes wrong)
  - HiDPI scaling
  - Multilanguage support

+The following used to be supported but is now deprecated:

+ - GTK2
+ - QtCurve

 The following will not be supported at all in the foreseeable future: